List of Jimmy Neutron characters: Hugh Neutron

 Hugh Beaumont Neutron (voiced by Mark DeCarlo) is Jimmy's father and Judy's husband.
-He is portrayed as a clueless, dimwitted, but good-natured man who works in an automotive assembly plant.
+He is portrayed as a happy-go-lucky, duck-obsessed, clueless, dimwitted, but good-natured man who works in an automotive assembly plant.
 He frequently offers advice to Jimmy in an attempt to be a better father.
 Ducks are Hugh's favorite hobby; he enjoys collecting and buffing duck decoys, displaying them around the house.
-Hugh also professes an obsession for pie, especially those baked by Judy.
-In one episode, Hugh invented a holiday called "Pule" when Jimmy accidentally causes Christmas to be replaced by messing with Santa's atoms.
-In another episode, Hugh gets hooked on shows from outer space.
-This proves vital as his knowledge of these shows ended up saving Earth when he had to answer a question related to one of the shows.
 The character is named after actor Hugh Beaumont, who played Ward Cleaver in Leave it to Beaver.
 His voice was in part an impression of one of the series producers, Paul Marshal.

 Judy Neutron

 Judith "Judy" Neutron (voiced by Megan Cavanagh) is a homemaker and baker, Jimmy's mother and Hugh's wife.
 She is a responsible parent for her son Jimmy, and often takes on a similar role for her husband Hugh.
 She addresses Jimmy by his full name whenever she scolds him or one of his inventions messes up.
 Regardless, she has stated that she appreciates her union to Hugh and is happy in their marriage.